 Plans for the completion of the Birkenhead Docks model 2019

 The model, due for completion in 2019, is just under 3m long and 1m wide.
-The docks will be displayed as they appeared in 1924, prior to the building of ‘Bidston’ dock in 1930.
-The display will show all of the buildings at that time and will be populated by ships of the correct era – tugs, barges and lighters.
+The docks will be displayed as they appeared in 1924, prior to the building of ‘Bidston’ dock in 1933.
+The display will show all of the buildings at that time and will be populated by ships of the correct era plus tugs, barges and lighters.

 It is proposed that the model will be supported on three identical sets of drawers, each between 10 and 15cm deep, with Perspex covers, to house the 1:1200 scale ship models of the Museum’s collections.
 Documentation will be in each drawer describing its contents.

-The model will have a poly-carbonate cover, probably in two sections 1.5m long, 1m wide with a sloping top and triangular sides to provide protection.
-The solid back section will allow access and provide a display area for information.
+The model will have an armoured glass front section and cover, The solid back section will allow access and provide a display area for information.

 Steve will be donating not only the model but also his collection of over 2,000 1:1200 scale ship models which cover ships of all ages and types.
-In addition there will be models to the same stage placed in the larger model display cabinets as a comparative for visitors.
+In addition there will be models to this same stage placed in the larger model display cabinets (in the shipping room) as a comparative for visitors.
 This is important as the scales of the builders’ models are different.